 12:30 p.m. – 5 p.m.: Meetings with Academic Advisors

 After your orientation paperwork is completed, you will be invited to schedule a one-on-one transfer review and pre-scheduling meeting with a transfer advisor.
 This meeting is an opportunity for BW staff to help you make a smooth transition to finishing your degree.

 Objectives for the transfer review and pre-scheduling meeting:

 - Understand your transfer evaluation.
 A transfer advisor will explain how your previous college coursework transfers to BW and how it counts toward your BW degree.

 - Plan a schedule for your first semester.
-When you come to orientation, a faculty advisor in your academic major will be able to finalize it with you.
+A transfer advisor will work with you to develop a draft of your first-semester schedule.
+When you come to orientation, a faculty advisor in your academic major will be able to finalize your schedule with you.

 - Get your questions answered.
 A transfer advisor will connect you with financial aid counselors and other BW staff to help answer your questions about the enrollment process.

 - What to Bring

 - Transcripts (if there are any which you have not yet submitted)

 - If you want to find a job on campus, you can fill out the paperwork now and bring it with you.
 Paperwork is available through the student employment center.